Home

 A joy which ignites your soul

-Your happy place,
+Your happy place

 delighting the desires of your heart

-the beauty of public transportation.
+The beauty of public transportation

-Cherry blossoms in the spring,
+Cherry blossoms in the spring

-A blanket of snow draping my neighborhood in the heart of winter, Perfect seasons.
+A blanket of snow draping my neighborhood

-Tenth floor, ten years to cherish,
+Tenth floor, ten years to cherish

 age ten when I moved to the U.S.

-A season of change, the friendship between my beloved country slowly….
+The friendship between my beloved country slowly…

-slipping away
+slipping away…

-Stepping out of LAX airport,
+Stepping out of LAX airport

-English flows out of tongues.
+English flows out of tongues

-The sun always radiating heat in summery California,
+The sun always radiating heat in summery California

-Yet not once does the golden star stop for the sky to snow like it did back home in China.
-The culture shock of American school, American supermarkets,
+Yet not once does the golden star stop for the sky to snow

-White faces,
+White faces

-Shame of my ethnicity,
+Shame of my ethnicity

-of being Chinese American.
+of being Chinese American

-Utter loss and sorrow.
+Utter loss and sorrow

 Where do I belong?